Billy Harris (tennis)

 Billy Harris (born 25 January 1995) is a British tennis player.
 He has a career-high ATP singles ranking of world No. 101 achieved on 9 September 2024.
-He is the current British No. 4 singles player.
 He also has a career-high doubles ranking of No. 265 achieved on 12 February 2024.

 Career

 2022: Maiden Challenger doubles title

 Harris won his first ATP Challenger doubles title at the Winnipeg National Bank Challenger playing with Kelsey Stevenson, defeating Max Schnur and John-Patrick Smith in the final.

 2023: ATP debut and first win

 Harris reached his first singles Challenger final at the inaugural edition of the Challenger Club Els Gorchs in Las Franquesas del Valles, Spain, as a qualifier where he lost to second seed Hugo Grenier.

 He made his ATP Tour debut at the Sofia Open, where as a qualifier, he defeated defending champion Marc-Andrea Huesler in the first round, before losing his next match to third seed Jan-Lennard Struff.